-find "a consistent definition of such a financial institution beyond the core concept of public ownership," though it noted that many definitions incorporated adherence to ideals, like racial, economic and environmental justice.
-In general, though, a public bank is a bank-an entity that is licensed to accept deposits and make loans-that is owned by and affiliated with a locality, state or nation.
-A public bank that is owned by a municipality is called a municipal bank (for the purpose of this report the two terms will be used interchangeably).
-Like regular banks, public banks need a charter, capital, deposits and a governance structure and a leadership team.
+public bank and municipal bank will be used interchangeably).
+Like regular banks, public banks need a charter, capital, deposits, and a governance structure and a leadership team.
 One of the major distinctions between a public bank and private bank is that a public bank could meet community goals rather than solely serve a profit motive.
-To succeed, a municipal bank must maintain solvency and liquidity and make a profit, while also adhering to its mission and principles.
+To succeed, a municipal bank must maintain solvency and liquidity and achieve sustainability or make a profit (if growth is the goal), while also adhering to its mission and principles.
 In this sense, a municipal bank is trying to achieve a double bottom line: meet community goals while still making a profit that can be reinvested to serve the bank's mission.

-There is currently only one public bank in the continental United States, the Bank of North Dakota ("BND").
-BND was founded in 1919 on a wave of economic populism, capitalized with a \$2 million bond offering and was charged with "promoting agriculture, commerce and industry" in North Dakota.8 Under North Dakota state law, all state funds must be deposited into BND, which does not have deposit insurance but is instead insured by the "full faith and credit" of the State of North Dakota.9 BND primarily partners with local banks and credit unions to perform agricultural, commercial, real estate and student loans.
-After the last bank left the territory, American Samoa recently founded founding a public bank-the Territorial Bank of American Samoa-which formally opened in 2016 and gained access to the Federal Reserve's payment system in 2018.10
+There are currently two public banks in the United States, the Bank of North Dakota ("BND") and the Territorial Bank of American Samoa.
+BND was founded in 1919 on a wave of economic populism, capitalized with a \$2 million bond offering and charged with "promoting agriculture, commerce and industry" in North Dakota.9 Under North Dakota state law, all state funds must be deposited into BND, which does not have deposit insurance but is instead insured by the "full faith and credit" of the State of North Dakota.10 BND primarily partners with local banks and credit unions to facilitate agricultural, commercial, real estate and student loans.
+The other public bank, the Territorial Bank of American Samoa, was founded in 2016 after the last commercial bank left the territory.
+It recently gained access to the Federal Reserve's payment system in 2018.11 Aside from these two public banks, American Indian tribes also own and operate 19 banks across the U.S.12

 When considering the creation of a municipal bank it is crucial to determine community goals to guide the lending and banking activities of a municipal bank.
-The Board of Supervisors Resolution authorizing the Municipal Bank Feasibility Task Force states that the "Board of Supervisors believes that the medium-long-term invest interests of the city are aligned with the sustainable and equitable economic growth of its community" and that the "long-term financial and social well-being of the City is contingent upon the ability to provide equitable and transparent opportunity for all of its residents."
-When talking about public banking, almost everyone has a different vision of exactly what a municipal bank should do.
-A major task of the Task Force (and a struggle) was to hone in on community goals.
-During public hearings and Task Force meetings a variety of ideas came up, including affordable housing, small business lending, divesting from Wall Street, supporting local banks and credit unions, meeting the
+The Board of Supervisors Resolution authorizing the Municipal Bank Feasibility Task Force states that the "Board of Supervisors believes that the medium- longterm interests of the city are aligned with the sustainable and equitable economic growth of its community" and that the "long-term financial and social well-being of the City is contingent upon the ability to provide equitable and transparent opportunity for all of its residents."13 When talking about public banking, almost everyone has a different vision of exactly what a municipal bank should do.
+A major responsibility of the Task Force (and a struggle) was to hone in on community goals.
+During public hearings and Task Force meetings a variety of ideas came up, including affordable housing, small business lending, divesting from Wall Street, supporting local banks and credit unions, meeting the needs of un- and underbanked individuals, infrastructure, student loans, renewable energy, and cannabis banking.